(Legacy) How do I bill for stored materials in Procore?

 The term stored materials refer to materials that have been purchased prior to their planned use on a construction project.
-These are materials that are purchased by a main contractor and stored on the job site before they are used.
-Typically, each item or material is tracked on a line item in a main contract's Programme of Values (BOQ) and is submitted to the owner for payment.
+These are materials that are purchased by the entity performing the work and stored on a job site prior to use.
+Typically, materials quantities are tracked on a line item in the Bill of Quantities (BOQ) so an payment application with the amount owed for services or work can then be submitted to the appropriate party.

 ExampleExamples of stored materials include Bricks, Roofing Tiles, Drainage Pipes, Sheet Materials, Cement and Aggregates.

 - Column F - Material Stored.
 Enter a value for the payment sought in the 'Materials Presently Stored' column.
 The total of the column must be recalculated at the end of each pay period.
 This value covers both materials newly stored for which payment is sought and 'Materials Previously Stored' which are not yet incorporated into the project.
 Note that payment for stored materials does not result in a deduction from this column.
 Only as materials are incorporated into the Project is their value deducted from this column and incorporated into Column E - Work Completed—This Period.

-- Every time you create a new payment application in Procore, any value currently in Column F - Materials Stored will still be in Column F in the new owner payment application.
+- Every time you create a new payment application in Procore, any value currently in Column F - Materials Stored will still be in Column F in the new payment application.
 If you are incorporating those materials into the project this month, you will need to manually move the proper amount from Column F to Column E - Work Completed this Period.

-In this example, a lower retention amount was withheld on the materials while they were stored and then the full retention was taken once they were incorporated into the project.Main Contract Payment Application 1
+In this example, a lower retention amount was withheld on the materials while they were stored and then the full retention was taken once they were incorporated into the project.FIRST PAYMENT APPLICATION

 - $50,000 Work Completed